Buying a pet

 Guardianship contracts

-Guardianship contracts are not a sale contract, rather an agreement between a breeder and a consumer for the care of an animal.
+Guardianship contracts are not a sale contract.
+They are an agreement between a breeder and a consumer for the care of an animal.

-In these agreements, you become a full-time caretaker not an owner - taking the animal home for a price that is generally much less than the purchase cost.
-In return, the breeder maintains the right to re-claim the animal at any time to breed.
+In these agreements, you become a full-time caretaker not an owner.
+You take the animal home for a cheaper price than the full ownership cost.
+In return, the seller maintains the right to re-claim the animal at any time for breeding.

-Buyers should be cautious before signing guardianship contracts, as they often contain unfair terms that benefit the breeder, such as:
+Be cautious before signing guardianship contracts.
+They often contain unfair terms benefiting the breeder, such as:

 • being able to visit or collect the animal at any time